tatomyr/json-x-type/README.md

 # JSON X-Type

-**JSON X-Type** is a data type format for describing JSON-like structures in a simple and natural way.
+**JSON X-Type** is a data type notation for describing JSON-like structures in a simple and natural way.
 Any [valid JSON](https://www.json.org/) can be validated against a **JSON X-Type** definition.

 **JSON X-Type** can be described by itself ([🔗](./x-types.yaml)).